chaiyanpu/SwiftCustomAlgorithms/README.md

 ```
 #####Stack
 ```
-//A stack come true by List.Apple has used Array to constitute Satck, I used List class Stack<T>{
+//A Stack implementation by List.Apple has used Array to constitute Satck, so I used List. class Stack<T>{
     var stack:ListNode<T>?
     init(value:ListNode<T>? = nil) {